 For the past 10 years, one of the services we have been able to give our customers here in the Fox Valley and Greater Chicagoland area is painting and refinishing kitchen cabinets.
-We have had the pleasure of working with some great builders in Chicago and its Suburbs (HighGate Builders and DJK Custom Homes have been some of the most fun projects) as well as cabinet manufacturer Cabaret Cabinets).
+We have had the pleasure of working with some great builders in Chicago and its Suburbs (HighGate Builders and DJK Custom Homes have been some of the most fun projects, as well as cabinet manufacturer Cabaret Cabinets) *UPDATE: Cabaret Cabinets sadly closes after 34 years in business following the economic effects from the pandemic.
 From my humble abode to some truly amazing homes there are a few problems when it comes to painted cabinets that we all have in common.
 Here are our top 3 problems concerning painted cabinets and what you can do to overcome issues to prolong the life of your cabinets.

 1. Number 1 enemy- Water is not a friend